 Maximum Late Rent Fees By State

-20 states limit the amount landlords can charge if tenants are late on their rent payments, like in New York, where the limit is the greater of $50 or 5% of the rent payment.
-However, most states, like Pennsylvania, leave it up to the landlord to determine a reasonable late fee.
+Almost half of U.S. states limit the amount landlords can charge if tenants are late on their rent payments.
+For example, in New York the limit is the greater of $50 or 5% of the rent payment.
+However, most states, like Pennsylvania, let the landlord set a reasonable late fee.

 State Maximum Late Rent Fee